google/automl/lion/README.md

 # Symbolic Discovery of Optimization Algorithms

 This repository contains JAX, TensorFlow and PyTorch implementations of the Lion optimizer discovered by symbolic program search in the [Symbolic Discovery of Optimization Algorithms](https://arxiv.org/abs/2302.06675) paper.
+The symbolic program search space (codenamed "Hero") is open sourced at [here](https://github.com/google/automl/tree/master/hero).

 <!-- Lion is also successfully deployed in production systems such as Google’s search ads CTR model. -->